laravel/docs/broadcasting.md

 When enabled, in case the user does not subscribe to any private or presence channel in the first few seconds after connection, you shall attempt to authorize.

-You will configure the frontend Pusher app to send a HTTP request to `/broadcasting/user-auth`.
+You will configure the frontend Pusher app to send an HTTP request to `/broadcasting/user-auth`.
 Laravel allows you to define the user details in the `boot` method of `\App\Providers\BroadcastServiceProvider` so you can share with Pusher the authentication details.

 ```php
 Broadcast::resolveAuthenticatedUserUsing(function ($request) {